Advisory Services

 Under this section, penal consequences would ensue for giving false information if the person refuses to answer any question put to him by the authority or if he refuses to sign the statements made under PMLA.
 The Court has clarified that this provision is just an enabling provision that applies to situations stated there.
 It also pointed out that it is in the nature of consequences that ensue for not cooperating with the authorities during the proceedings.

-The Court held that Section 63 of the PML Act is the procedure established by law and suggested that to hold that such a provision be unreasonable or manifestly arbitrary would be unfathomable.
+The Court held that Section 63 of the PML Act is the procedure established by law and suggested that to keep such a provision be unreasonable or manifestly arbitrary would be unfathomable.
 The Court held that it has clear nexus with the purpose sought to be achieved by the PML Act 2002.

 Supreme Court’s Conclusion